Dried flowers for potpourri

 In the bedroom: The traditional lavender/rose mix is great for bedrooms, as the lavender aids your sleep while the rose element is for romance.

 For the bathroom: Clean smelling dried lavender with dried citrus and orange and/or lemon oil – this one will also help wake you up in the morning!

 Method 2: The quick way – Modern potpourri making

 A modern short cut in potpourri making is to omit the fixative and associated fixing or “developing” time and use home fragrance oils instead of essential oils.
 Fragrance oils do not require a fixative as they have been designed to provide a good fragrance over a long period of time.
 If you are using this method, then just shake all your dried flowers / potpourri ingredients in a plastic bag with a few drops of oil and leave to stand for a few hours to permeate.

 Here is my Lavender Lime Potpourri Recipe using this method

 Toppers in potpourri making

-Toppers are decorative pieces for the top of your potpourri.
+A Topper is a decorative piece for the top of your potpourri.
 If you are using dried flowers from your garden, it is only natural to want to put the prettiest ones on top!
 Or if you press your own flowers, these can also be very attractive.
 Other toppers for potpourri making might be woven corn or wicker shapes, mini lavender bunches or sola roses.

-[With all home-made and ready-made fragranced products, avoid contact with polished, painted and synthetic surfaces, keep out of reach of pets, test before contacting with textiles]
+[With all home-made and ready-made fragranced products, you should avoid contact with polished, painted and synthetic surfaces, keep out of reach of pets, test before contacting with textiles]